 - 1 teaspoon turmeric

-- 3 chicken thighs, skinless, on the bone
+- 3 chicken thighs, skinless, bone-in

 - 3 lime leaves